100mslive/100ms-docs/common/faq.md

 Yes, you can delete an App from your [dashboard](https://dashboard.100ms.live/dashboard) by hovering over the app and clicking on the trash icon.

+### Can I delete rooms via dashboard or API?

+No, you cannot delete a room.
+We don't support the "delete room" functionality as it would lead to losing all data associated with the room.
+However, we support the below options based on the actual requirement of why you want to delete the room(s):

+- **Creating new rooms for every session**:  You can create as many rooms as you want, as we don't have any limit for room creation.
+- **Disable room**: If you don't want future room join requests for a particular room, you can disable a room from the dashboard or via [server API](/server-side/v2/Rooms/disable-or-enable).
+- **Dev & Prod Env**: If you want to delete rooms from your account as you transition from Development to the Production stage, we recommend using "Workspaces."
+It enables you to create two or more workspaces per your need and isolate the data for each workspace.
+Please check this blog for more information.

 ## Getting started

 ### How do I get started with integrating video functionality to my website using 100ms?